A Local Loaf

 SFBI was generous enough to share their recipe for sprouted grain bread, which can be made with locally grown wheat berries and whole wheat flour, like the kind available from Massa Organics and Eatwell Farm.

 Sprouted grains offer increased vitamin content and digestibility.
-I’ve adapted the recipe for a typical countertop mixer, but you can find the original recipe here (they used spelt) and photos of the professional bread-making steps here.
-You can also see how I made this bread at home.
+I’ve adapted the recipe for a typical countertop mixer, but you can find the original recipe here (they used spelt).

 Yield: two loaves.